ibm-mas/ansible-devops/ibm/mas_devops/roles/suite_install/README.md

 **When to use**:
 - Use `Issuer` in any permission mode: `cluster`, `namespaced`, or `minimal`
 - Use `ClusterIssuer` only when MAS is installed in `cluster` permission mode
-- Leave unset if you want higher-level installation tooling to decide whether this field should be rendered
-- Use only when the MAS version/channel supports `spec.settings.internalCertificateIssuer.kind`

 **Valid values**: `Issuer`, `ClusterIssuer`

 **Impact**:
 - `Issuer`: Internal certificate references remain namespace-scoped and can be used in all permission modes
 - `ClusterIssuer`: Internal certificate references use a cluster-scoped issuer and should only be used with `cluster` permission mode
-- This only affects `spec.settings.internalCertificateIssuer.kind` in the Suite CR

 **Related variables**:
 - `mas_permission_mode`

-**Note**: Choose an issuer kind that matches the permission model and cert-manager resources available in the cluster. `Issuer` is universally valid across all permission modes, while `ClusterIssuer` is restricted to `cluster` mode.
+**Note**: Choose an issuer kind that matches the permission mode. `Issuer` is universally valid across all permission modes, while `ClusterIssuer` is restricted to `cluster` mode.

 #### mas_certificate_duration
 Specifies the validity period for MAS certificates.